tskit-dev/tutorials/_sources/phylogen.md

 tree.tree_sequence.node(node_id)  # or simply ts.node(node_id)
 ```

-Attributes such as `id`, `flags` and `time` are always present.
+Attributes such as `id`, `flags`, and `time` are always present.
 Arbitrary information,
-such a name or e.g. bootstrap values, are stored in *metadata*
+such as a name or bootstrap values, is stored in *metadata*.

 ```{code-cell}
 for n_id in tree.nodes():
     print("Node", n_id, tree.tree_sequence.node(n_id).metadata.get("name", "<no name>"))
 ```

-However, for large datasets, it may be more efficient to access the array of e.g.
+However, for large datasets, it may be more efficient to access the time array for
-times for all nodes, which provides direct memory access into the
+all nodes, which provides direct memory access into the
 {ref}`tables<sec_tables>` that underlie the tree sequence format:

 ```{code-cell}